 Glacier hiking is a favourite pastime for tourists who visit Iceland in February, and this should come as no surprise since Iceland is home to some of the most breathtaking glaciers in the world.
 And these glaciers become even more captivating in the winter months.
 Although glaciers can be seen all year, their allure in February stems from the bright blue colour of ice caps in midwinter, which looks almost otherworldly.

 Southern Iceland is especially known for featuring some of Iceland’s best glaciers, and the glaciers in Solheimajokull and Svinafellsjokull areas are the most famous in the country.
-Tours around Iceland’s glaciers can be magical and educational, plus you’ll learn a lot about Iceland’s geology while admiring its effects firsthand on tours like these.
+Guided hikes around Iceland’s glaciers are magical, plus you’ll learn a lot about Iceland’s geology.

 Recommended Iceland glacier hiking tours:

-Conversing and hanging out in the pools in Iceland has been a popular pastime for the locals for many years, so visiting the pools and springs gives you the opportunity to participate in a local cultural activity.
+Conversing and hanging out in the pools in Iceland has been a popular pastime for the locals for many years, so visiting the pools and springs gives you the opportunity to participate in a local Icelandic cultural activity

-Icelandic horses are unique to the region, and their luscious manes and stout bodies are unlike anything horses you’ll see elsewhere.
-February presents a great opportunity to see them with the extra layer of their beautiful winter coats and the opportunity to take an unforgettable ride on one of them.
-Icelandic horses are famously friendly, intelligent and curious animals that can also comfortably brave the lowest temperatures in the country’s winter, so they are often seen socializing and playing in the snow in February.
+With their thick winter coats and friendly nature, Icelandic horses are a joy to ride in any season.
+But February presents a great opportunity to see them with the extra layer of their beautiful winter coats.
+Icelandic horses are famously intelligent and curious animals that can also comfortably brave the lowest temperatures in the country’s winter, so they are often seen socializing and playing in the snow in February.
+Riding an Icelandic horse gives you the chance to experience what Viking warriors may have experienced in the past.

 Recommended horse riding tours: